giannostso/A-comparison-between-Abstractive-and-Semi-Abstractive-methods-for-text-summarization-on-the-CNN-Dail/README.md

 The main goal of this research is to examine what type of summaries do human users prefer.
-Thus, we compare the performance of a straightforward Attention- Based Encoder-Decoder abstractive summarization method, against a hybrid model that rstly detects the most important parts of the original document, and then uses paraphrasing in order to create a novel summary, on the non-anonymized version of the CNN/Daily dataset.
+Thus, we compare the performance of a straightforward Attention- Based Encoder-Decoder abstractive summarization method, against a hybrid model that.
+Firstly detects the most important parts of the original document, and then uses paraphrasing in order to create a novel summary, on the non-anonymized version of the CNN/Daily dataset.
 Besides ROUGE, that is being used as a baseline automatic evaluation metric, we conduct a human evaluation experiment in order to assess the